Fr4nsson/Fr4nsson.github.io/README.md

 # Fr4nsson's Genshin Impact Map

 <b>Info</b><br>
-16384 x 16384 pixel map with high quality text made by me.
+16384 x 16384 pixel map with high quality text made by me.<br>
-Every marker is carefully placed by me personally so expect precision.
+Every marker is carefully placed by me personally so expect precision.<br>
-I will update the map as long as i play.
+I will update the map as long as i play.<br>

 <b>Navigation</b><br>
-Activate/Deactivate layers with the dropdown menu to the top left.
+Activate/Deactivate layers with the dropdown menu to the top left.<br>
 Share location by clicking the button at the bottom right and then dragging the marker and adding a message (optional).

 <b>Some Images</b><br>